"Good advising may be the single most underestimated characteristic of a successful college experience."

 - Campus resources

-An excellent companion site is Experiential Learning at Wittenberg.
+To talk with students about the Connections Curriculum, visit those pages.
+Another excellent companion site is Experiential Learning at Wittenberg.
 It will allow students (and you) to investigate all the options available in terms of mentored research, internships, professional/career development, national/international study, and community engagement.

 The links on the right are then designed to help faculty further support students as they discover their passions and abilities.
+And here is a quick listing of resources that can help students answer questions about finances, housing, personal issues.

 You may also want to visit the student advising page from COMPASS: Sweet Success Center.